Liubice

 Liubice, also known by the German name Alt-Lübeck ("Old Lübeck"), was a medieval West Slavic settlement near the site of modern Lübeck, Germany.
 Liubice was located at the confluence of the Schwartau with the Trave across from Teerhof Island, approximately four kilometres north of Lübeck's island old town.
-The residence of Henry, the Christian prince of the Obotrites, Liubice was destroyed after his death by the pagan Rani of Rugia.
+The residence of Henry, the Christian prince of the Obotrites, Liubice was destroyed after his death by the Rani pagans of Rugia.

 History

 Slavic tribes began migrating to the Bay of Lübeck in the 7th century, replacing migrating Germanic tribes.
 The Wagrians and Polabians established numerous villages and castles, including Starigard, Plune, Racisburg, and Liubice, whose name means "lovely".

 Liubice was sparsely populated during the 9th and 10th centuries.
 In the middle of the 11th century, the settlement began to develop.
 Starting in 1055 during the rule of Gottschalk, a Christian prince of the Obotrite confederacy, the old castle was rebuilt.
 Gottschalk was killed during an uprising in 1066 and replaced as Obotrite prince by the pagan Kruto.
 Liubice's castle was modified for the second time in 1087, near the end of Kruto's reign.
 Because the fortifications were located on a peninsula between the Schwartau and Trave Rivers, a twelve metre wide trench was created to separate Liubice from the mainland, essentially creating an island fortress.

 Liubice reached its height during the reign of the prince or "King of the Slavs", the Christian Henry, who avenged his father Gottschalk's death by killing Kruto in 1093.
 The harbour settlement of Liubice, which lay in the borderland between the Wagrians, Polabians, and Obotrites, was chosen as Henry's royal residence.
 The relatively small castle's walls had a diameter of approximately 75 to 100 metres.
 The castle church built by Henry c.
 1100 was the earliest discernible stone construction in the region; members of the princely family were buried inside the church.
 The princely palace probably lay northwest of the castle's own Christian church, while a granary was east of the church.
 Cattle stalls were located to the southeast next to the ramparts.
 The castle complex also contained houses for the garrison and probably goldsmithing workshops or a mint.
 The castle was surrounded by a wooden earthworks with a southern gate.
 Southwest of the castle under the protection of its walls was a settlement of craftsmen.
 To the northwest across the trench was a poorer settlement, probably of servants.
 To the southwest across the Trave was a colony of foreign, mostly Saxon, merchants who were allowed their own Christian church.